pedromorais486/SDRPlusPlus/readme.md

 # Builds / Releases

-We only provide nightly builds that contain the latest commits.
+This repo only provides nightly builds that contain the latest commits.
 You can download them in the [releases page](https://github.com/pedromorais486/SDRPlusPlus/releases).

 # Contributing